eckholmc5346/RestaurantManagementSystem/README.md

 If you want to actually run and use the program outside of an IDE, download the Jar folder.

-If you want to bring the code into an IDE to view/edit, download the Code folder.
+If you want to bring the code into an IDE to view/edit, download the Objects and GUI folders.